 “Days of Experience” (Believe Digital – 2020) is the first single of his new recording project, composed during the Covid-era, given its premiere at the Teatro Bibiena in Mantua.
-“Angel Falls” (Believe Digital – 2021) is the second single released on October 8th and had its premiere on Scala Radio in the UK.
-It will be presented on his debut concert in London at the Cadogan Hall on November 9th, right after his concert at Milan Conservatory on November 5th.
+“Angel Falls” (Believe Digital – 2021) is the second single realized with I Virtuosi Italiani orchestra and released on October 8th.
+It had its premiere on Scala Radio in the UKand will be presented on his debut concert in London at the Cadogan Hall on November 9th, right after his concert at Milan Conservatory on November 5th.

 He is founder and director of the “Educational Music Academy”, founded in 2012 with the aim to prepare younger talents to their musical careers.

 His vast production includes album and concert realized with the most important international orchestras - Royal Philharmonic Orchestra, Teatro alla Scala Academy Orchestra, Moscow Imperial Orchestra, Dubai Philharmonic Orchestra, etc. – and led him in concert worldwide in the most prestigious theatre and concert hall: